 Preheat oven to 350°F.

-Grease a 10" springform batter with butter or cooking spray.
+Grease a 10" springform pan with butter or cooking spray.
 Sift together flour, baking soda, spices, and salt.

 Bake cake in middle of oven until a tester comes out clean, for about 45 minutes.
 Cool cake about 15 minutes in the pan on a rack and then remove from springform and allow to finish cooling on the rack.